LL4nc33/SoundCrashFix/README.md

 # SoundCrashFix for Bloodborne (shadPS4) v0.2
-# SoundCrashFix for Bloodborne (shadPS4) v0.2

-A complete toolkit that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.
 A complete toolkit that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.

 ## Overview